dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

 ## Adding persistence and immutablility

 There are plenty of tutorials available online with wonderful pictures and animations that illustrate the ideas behind persistent, immutable tree structures.
-I refer you to them for nice visuals.  however, I'll provide some mediocre visuals.
-The main idea is that we do not modify the parts making up the tree structure.
-If a connection has to change, or the data in a node has to change, one makes a copy of the nodes from the changed node back up to the root, reproducing the structure of the part of the tree that does not change by linking to those parts from the new parts.
+I refer you to them for nice visuals.
+See below for some mediocre visuals.
+The main idea is that we do not modify the any tree's structure.
+If a pointer has to change, or the data in a node has to change, one makes a copy of the nodes from the changed node back up to the root, reproducing the structure of the part of the tree that does not change by linking to those parts from the new parts.
 Consider the following binary tree.
 Nodes are labeled with _id:datum_.

 ![Original tree](/assets/images/PersistentTree-1.png)